shervinn17/Interactive-Sales-Profit-Dashboard-Tableau/README.md

 # 📊 Interactive Sales & Profit Dashboard – Tableau

 ## 📝 Task Overview
-This project was focused on building an **interactive business dashboard** using **Tableau**.
+This project was focused on building an **Interactive Business Dashboard** using **Tableau**.
 The goal was to design a visual interface that allows stakeholders to monitor key business metrics, spot trends, and make informed decisions.

 ---